-Damp proofing is the action taken to stop dampness from an external moisture source being transmitting through our walls and into the inside of our homes.
-If a house has a damp problem then it is vital to establish the precise cause of the moisture before establishing the appropriate remedial treatment.
+Damp proofing is a means to stop moisture from an external source from being transmitted through walls and into the inside of our homes.
+If a house has a damp problem then it is vital to establish the precise cause before establishing the appropriate remedial treatment.